CodeYourFuture/fundamentals-course/lesson-1/instructor-notes.md

 Kahoot is a web app for running quick, fun quizzes with the whole class.

-A prepared quiz is [available here](https://play.kahoot.it/v2/?quizId=62bd599b-af55-41c3-b335-c28c9060c023).
+A prepared quiz is [available here](https://play.kahoot.it/v2/?quizId=62bd599b-af55-41c3-b335-c28c9060c023) (editor view [here](https://create.kahoot.it/details/62bd599b-af55-41c3-b335-c28c9060c023)).
 It is intended to get a general level of confidence in their programming ability from the class.
 To be able to compare we suggest running it in the first and last classes.

 ## Slack